laserpants/sagacious-cpp/README.md

 Lvalue references and pointers have similar behavior.
 They are mostly interchangeable, but there are some key differences to be aware of:

-* Unlike pointers; once a reference has been created, it cannot be changed to reference another object.
+* Unlike pointers; once a reference has been created, it cannot be changed to reference some other object.
 ```cpp
 int m = 1;
 int n = 5;